sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 The REST APIs within ACE, that form part of the overall solution, are mostly already written for you.
 You will now make changes to one of those REST APIs (namely the `orders` API) to make it put messages on MQ queues and publish a message to an Event Streams topic).

-1. On the Developer Machine, go back to the Terminal session and navigate to directory _/home/student_.
+1. On the Developer Image, go back to the Terminal session and navigate to directory _/home/student_.
 1. Start the Ace Toolkit by executing `sudo ./ace-v11.0.0.3/ace toolkit`.
 Note that the ACE Toolkit may start as a tiny window on the screen.
 Use the cursor to grab the corner of this screen and expand it.

 	![](./images/cipdemo/ace-tiny-toolkit-start.jpg)